CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### Clustering

-For higher migration velocity mutiple CloudM Migrate servers can be deployed.
+For higher migration velocity mutiple CloudM Migrate servers can be deployed in a cluster.
 Clustering is done using <a href="https://redis.io/docs/manual/scaling/">Redis</a> and will require the following ports to be open.

 - Redis (Clustering) port 6379
 - SQL server runs on TCP port 1433 and UDP port 1434
 - Microsoft Messaging Queue on port 80

+First a Primary Server is stood up followed by up to 5 secondary nodes.
+The limit of secondary nodes is mainly limited by throttling limits of destination tenants.
+If the project has multiple destination tenants then up to 6 nodes per destination can be utilized.

+### SQL Install

+By default the Self Hosted install uses SQL Server Express.
+For larger migrations it may require a full SQL install to avoid limitations on SQL Server Express.
+It's recommend to do a full SQL install on migrations larger then 25k.
+To use an existing SQL instance use the Advanced Options when installing.

 ### Ports and Firewall